erSubhashThapa/100daysofcode/latest_log.md

   [Link To Work](https://github.com/DashBarkHuss/express_proj/commit/d67a3b8f227ae569638c9e27e0d498de25616b52)

   ## Where I Left Off
   `addRc()` doesn't add an RC when the local storage is cleared.
 I have to fix this.
+Was this online of offline?